 - Supervisory* and follow-up of progress arrangements, quality of the research environment

-- In addition, applicants who have been accepted to complete a Licenciate of Medicine or Licenciate of Dentistry degree in the Faculty of Medicine, University of Helsinki, are eligible to apply.
+- Degree diploma (Master's degree or equivalent and potential Bachelor's degree).
+This does not apply to applicants who have been accepted to complete a Licenciate of Medicine or Licenciate of Dentistry degree in the Faculty of Medicine, University of Helsinki.

 The application form can be completed in Finnish, Swedish or English.

 1. A research proposal is the most important part of your application.
 In the electronic application form, the research proposal is divided into the fields listed below.
 Prepare your research proposal right from the start to fit the different fields and their maximum lengths, so you do not need to start re-editing the proposal when filling in the application form.

 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):